Our Team

 I hold a Master’s in Clinical Mental Health Counseling from The College of New Jersey and a Bachelor’s in Fine Arts from Alfred University.
 My postgraduate consultation and coursework have been focused on psychodynamic and psychoanalytic theory and practice, mindfulness techniques, acceptance and commitment therapy, and existential psychotherapy.
 I am also influenced by yoga and meditation.

-Devon Spencer, LSWAIC
+Devon Spencer, LICSW

 -